July 25

 Today, both natural rubber and synthesized rubbers are used in thousands of different applications across dozens of large industries.

-"During the course of a single day, the average person may utilize a myriad of products that are made from rubber or include rubber components.
-Here is just a handful of examples from among many thousands: alarm clock, toothbrush, hairbrush, shoes, coffee maker, refrigerator, microwave, cell phone, computer.…Rubber parts, tools and components are essential to major industries including oil & gas, aerospace, farm equipment, trucking, railroads, food and beverage – the list goes on and on.”
+Here is just a handful of examples from among many thousands: alarm clock, toothbrush, hairbrush, shoes, coffee maker, refrigerator, microwave, cell phone, computer.… Rubber parts, tools and components are essential to major industries including oil & gas, aerospace, farm equipment, trucking, railroads, food and beverage – the list goes on and on.”

 The Versatility and Value of Rubber Products

-Whether natural or synthesized, rubber is strong, flexible, durable, non-conductive, and the limitlessly customizable products derived from it, both large and small have firmly taken root in modern society.
+Whether natural or synthesized, rubber is strong, flexible, durable, and non-conductive.
+The limitlessly customizable products derived from it, both large and small, have firmly taken root in modern society.
 In fact, it is difficult to imagine our society without it.

-Mark Tool & Rubber is a leader in splash zone protection and a leading manufacturer of custom molded rubber products for several oilfield and marine applications.
+Mark Tool is a leader in splash zone protection and a leading manufacturer of custom molded rubber products for several oilfield and marine applications.
 Specialty products include rubber rollers, polyurethane rollers, and pipe spacers.
 Their state-of-the-art manufacturing facility can handle every job, no matter how big or small.

 Share this article with your network: